 Latest Construction News

-YUBA COUNTY (May 4, 2022) Caltrans reminds motorists to be alert for construction equipment and crews working at various locations along the 9-mile stretch of State Highway 70 between Laurellen Road and the Yuba-Butte County line.
+Caltrans reminds motorists to be alert for construction equipment and crews working at various locations along the 9-mile stretch of State Highway 70 between Laurellen Road and the Yuba-Butte County line.
 The construction zone speed limit has been reduced to 45 mph.

 Residents in the area may hear loud construction noise, including OSHA-required vehicle backup warning alarms.
 The contractor will maintain access to all driveways and cross streets during construction.